Commentary on Revelation (covers all chapters from 1 thru 22, including Introduction)

 Right away we see that this beast that comes up out of the “sea,” distinguishes itself from the beast that comes up out of the “abyss” in chapter 17 (Rev 17:8), which is associated with the “abyss” of Rev 9:11, Rev 11:7, Rev 20:1-3, which all directly relate to Satan and the “man of sin” (2 Th 2:3, 8-9).
 That beast, in the form of the “eighth king” will surface shortly before the return of Christ, toward the end of the Church age.

 Both the sea-beast (ch 13) and the abyss-beast (ch 17) are part of the same seventh world empire.
 The period of the sea-beast extends throughout the whole Church age, but will be ruled by the “eighth king” (Rev 17:11) at the end of it.
 I believe this king is the “man of sin” (world ruler).
-The abyss-beast is characterized by this human ruler, and his reign will be of short duration, which occurs at the end of the Church age, when the “eighth king” rises to power.
-The sea-beast of this chapter is characterized by the “seventh king,” who is Satan himself, and rules without a human king until the eighth king arises to power.
+The abyss-beast is characterized by this human ruler, and his reign will be of short duration, which occurs at the end of the Church age, when this “eighth king” rises to power.
+The sea-beast of this chapter is characterized by the “seventh king,” who is Satan himself, and rules without a human king until the eighth king rises to power—for Jesus Himself revealed that Satan is the ruler of this world (Jn 12:31; Jn 14:30).

 It’s important to understand that there is a gap or an interval between the sixth world ruler and the eighth and final world ruler (Rev 17:8-11).
 During this interval, the ruler of this current seventh world empire (Church-age beast) is in a different form than the rulers of the previous six and the final eighth.
 Satan himself rules over the seventh empire, which is what we’re in now (Church age), which is the kingdom of darkness (“spirit of antichrist”).
 Satan rules directly as its king.
 The eighth king of this seventh empire will be of the same human form as the rulers of the first six empires.
 He will rise to power at the end of the Church age.